Greek vote pulls Cyprus from precipice - for now

 * Cyprus still must find 1.8 bln euros by month's end

-NICOSIA (Reuters) - Greece's election has pulled its smaller neighbor Cyprus back from the precipice - for now - but Nicosia still has urgent work to do to rescue its banking sector if it is to avoid becoming the next casualty of the euro zone crisis.
+NICOSIA, June 17 (Reuters) - Greece's election has pulled its smaller neighbour Cyprus back from the precipice - for now - but Nicosia still has urgent work to do to rescue its banking sector if it is to avoid becoming the next casualty of the euro zone crisis.

 The relief of Cyprus officials was palpable on Sunday night as results came in from Athens showing conservative Antonis Samaras had won Sunday's vote promising to stick to a European bailout, although the government did not immediately comment.

 Cyprus, a small country with just a million people but a big offshore financial industry, still faces a European bank regulator deadline in just two weeks to find 1.8 billion euros - around a 10th of its GDP - to bail out its second largest lender.